 'Area' enables the operator to monitor in area or room mode.
-This mode automatically stores a rolling average N2O reading every 'n' minutes.
-This calculates the average using a different method, i.e. a rolling average over the elapsed period which is identified by lowercase 'twa' on the user screen.
-The alternate 'twa' is represented mathematically by the following equation : (C1 + C2...Cn / elapsed time in hrs).
-This mode would typically be used to monitor a ventilation system in an operating theatre or similar where N2O is used throughout the day with different people coming and going.
+This mode automatically stores a rolling average N_2O reading every 'n' minute(s).
+It is indicated by 'AV' on the screen.

+The calculation is represented mathematically by the following equation: (C1 + C2...Cn) / elapsed time in hrs.

+This mode would typically be used to monitor a ventilation system in an operating theatre or similar where N_2O is used throughout the day with different people coming and going.
 Primarily for room or area monitoring, this mode is intended to give the operator a little more flexibility and can be user modified to suit the application.
 The monitoring interval and duration can be adjusted by the operator.
-There are alarm options which allow the operator to set an alarm for the average and actual N2O levels, i.e. greater than 300ppm.
+There are alarm options which allow the operator to set an alarm for the average and actual N2O levels, eg greater than 300ppm.

-As with previous modes it is possible using Analyzer Data Manager to change the 'Site' and 'ID' fields to 'Site' and 'Room or Area' using the 'Configuration' tab.
+As with previous modes it is possible using Analyser Data Manager to change the 'Site' and 'ID' fields to 'Site' and 'Room or Area' using the 'Configuration' tab.